Seeing through the brain fog

 One can go on and on.
 Science and math and social science will all have many areas that will lend itself to this type of analysis.
 If our children spent time looking at all their school textbooks with a critical eye, would they have a better education?
 What do you think?

-2 replies on “Seeing through the brain fog”
+2 responses to “Seeing through the brain fog”

 Reading this I couldn’t help but remember another blog written here earlier – ‘The Cheerful Pandit- Kapil Kapoor’.